VikkMoor/Seminar8TasksDotnet/README.md

 2nd: rows to columns and versa.

-3rd: input - matrix height and width, output - how much times each digit occcurs.
+3rd: input - matrix height and width, output - how many times each digit occcurs.

 4th: delete row and column with min number in matrix.